Pin Bars – What are you talking about?

 In fact, just a Pin Bar followed by an inside Pin Bar or a Pin Bar followed by a regular inside bar are powerful signals in themselves.

 Here is an example of double Pin Bars or what is sometimes called a Tweezer Top.
-This by itself is a very powerful reversal signal (price was rejected twice at the same level), but since it’s also followed by an Inside Pin Bar this is that much more powerful.
+This pin bar candlestick pattern by itself is a very powerful reversal signal (price was rejected twice at the same level), but since it’s also followed by an Inside Pin Bar this is that much more powerful.
 Notice that each Pin Bar stopped short of the prior Pin Bar (making lower highs.)
 This suggests that the buy orders for continuation of this trend are being swallowed up by the sell orders placed by the traders that are expecting a reversal – suggesting an imminent reversal.

 How do I profit with Pin Bars?